 International students (non-healthcare majors) need tuberculosis screening at the beginning of your IUPUI academic career.
-Your screening should be completed by October 1 or you will not be able to register for the spring semester until your screening is done.
+Complete your screening by October 1 or you will not be able to register for the spring semester until your screening is done.

 If you have a history of a BCG vaccine, you may need a blood test instead of a TB skin test.
 If you have had negative skin tests in the past, you can have a skin test.